sue-paige/sue-paige.github.io/index.md

 - I appeared in Chinese news (Sing Tao Daily)
 - Delivered workshops on Chinese cultural trends.
 - Worked with museum to provide logistics and Chinese services for a documentary
-- Event organizing with Chinatown community and avid financial supporter
+- Event organizing with Chinatown community and avid financial supporter, especially with the San Francisco Chinese Opera scene, working with [Jing Ying Cantonese Opera Institute](https://www.jingyingcantoneseopera.org/)

 ### Mood Ring Studios (CTO)